hollerith/moody/README.md

 #:cloud: moody

-A gsuite script to add moody labels to your emails using sentiment analyis based on AFINN lexicon.
+Gsuite scripts to add moody labels to your emails using sentiment analyis.